Why a Digital Experience Platform is Important for Manufacturers and Distributors

 Manufacturers and distributors can keep up with where e-commerce is headed by transitioning to a customer-focused omnichannel experience.
 One way to do that is by adopting a powerful digital experience platform that integrates with a robust e-commerce platform.

-Nish Tech has been delivering personalized B2B commerce experiences for over 10 years.
-We work with leading technology partners Sitecore and Optimizely to develop powerful and scalable e-commerce websites that put customers first, and our commerce accelerators simplify the process of integrating your storefront with your DXP and allow you to get your site up and running in a matter or weeks.
+Nishtech has been delivering personalized B2B commerce experiences for over 10 years.
+We work with leading technology partners Sitecore and Optimizely to develop powerful and scalable e-commerce websites that put customers first.
+Our Sitecore commerce accelerator simplifies the process of integrating your storefront with your DXP and allow you to get your site up and running in a matter or weeks.
 And we have been recognized by Optimizely as a B2B Commerce Specialized Partner and preferred implementation partner for Optimizely B2B Commerce Cloud – Content Cloud integrations.

 Contact us today to get started on your upgraded customer experience.